 Minimum Graduation Requirements

-To be eligible for graduation with an Associate degree or State certificate of completion program, the student must meet ALL of the following requirements:
+To be eligible for graduation with an Associate degree the student must meet ALL of the following requirements:

 - Have passed all courses specified and required in the student’s chosen program of study.

 - Have earned a minimum cumulative grade point average of 2.0 on all required courses attempted at the College.